-This procedure shall be utilized in coordination with the "Environmental Resource Permit Applicant's Handbook Volume I: General and Procedural" (Volume I), incorporated by reference in Rule 62-330.010, F.A.C., and "Environmental Resource Permit Applicant's Handbook Volume II: For Use within the South Florida Water Management District" (District) (Volume II), incorporated by reference in Rule 40E-4.091, F.A.C.
+This procedure shall be utilized in coordination with the "Environmental Resource Permit Applicant's Handbook Volume I: General and Procedural" (Volume I) and "Environmental Resource Permit Applicant's Handbook Volume II: For Use within the South Florida Water Management District" (District) (Volume II).
 This procedure pertains to the application of existing District rules in the evaluation of permit applications for projects which discharge to Outstanding Florida Waters (OFWs) and water bodies that do not meet State water quality standards identified on the State's "Verified List" of impaired waters or water bodies that have a State adopted Total Maximum Daily Load (TMDL) (impaired water bodies).